 These workflows are not unique to FIM.
 You can apply the logic and workflow on the Rules page.

-Follow these instructions to add new directories to the “Files: Secret File Opens” rule within Threat Stack.
+To add new directories to the “Files: Secret File Opens” rule within AIP:

-- In the left navigation pane, click the Rules tab.
+- In the left navigation pane, click Rules.
+The Rules page opens.

 - Select the Base Rule Set.

 - Click the Show More link to display additional rules.